Regulatory Affairs Certification (RAC) Guide - Eligibility, Exams & Benefits

 The Regulatory Affairs Certification (RAC) is the only post-academic credential for regulatory professionals in the healthcare product industry.
 Simply put, it is the gold stamp of approval that sets regulatory professionals apart as experts.

-Read on to learn why the RAC is important, how it works, and what it takes to get it.
+Read on to learn why earning a RAC credential is important, how it works, and what it takes to get it.

-Furthermore, the RAC requires not only industry-specific knowledge, but also portable skill sets in critical thinking, adaptive reasoning, and collaboration.
-A RAC can in effect boost the prestige of one’s resume, regardless of the sector or job role to which one applies.
+Furthermore, the RAC requires industry-specific knowledge and portable skill sets in critical thinking, adaptive reasoning, and collaboration.
+Thus, regulatory affairs certification can, in effect, boost the prestige of one’s resume, regardless of the sector or job role to which one applies.

-Each exam is designed specifically for its geographical jurisdiction, and therefore those aspiring to earn an RAC should thoroughly acquaint themselves with local regulations according to their geographic region.
+RAC examination scores are scored by Scantron off-site from the testing centers and are reviewed by a committee of statisticians to ensure accuracy and quality.
+Each exam is designed specifically for its geographical jurisdiction, and therefore those aspiring to earn a RAC credential should thoroughly acquaint themselves with local regulations according to their geographic region.